FAQs for our Breast Pumps and Compression Stockings in Texas

 All our suppliers honor their electric breast pump warranties.
 Please note, the warranty may differ for pump motor and parts.
 If you should have any trouble with your pump, the manufacturer will be the one to work with to correct the problem.
 Please have the pump’s serial number and model number available and then contact the manufacturer directly:

-We only offer the best quality breast pumps to Texas mothers because we understand the importance of breastfeeding for both mothers and babies.
-Contact us to choose from our 100% insured selection of breast pumps.
-You can get a free breast pump with Medicaid in San Antonio, TX, and across the state when you reach out to our provider.
+We only offer the best quality breast pumps and compression stockings to Texas mothers because we understand the importance of breastfeeding for both mothers and babies along with the struggles of swelling during pregnancy.
+Contact us to choose from our 100% insured selection of breast pumps and compression stockings.